R-F-D/MeteorStrikerMomoko/README.markdown

 ©Toshiyuki Kubooka THE IDOLM@STER™& ©Bandai Namco Entertainment Inc. 2005, 2017, 2024 ALL RIGHTS RESERVED.

-THE IDOLM@STER, THE IDOLM@STER MILLION LIVE!, THE IDOLM@STER MILLION LIVE!: Theater Days, and all related characters and elements are trademarks and copyright of Bandai Namco Entertainment Inc.
+THE IDOLM@STER, THE IDOLM@STER MILLION LIVE!, THE IDOLM@STER MILLION LIVE!: Theater Days, and all related characters and elements are trademarks and copyrights of Bandai Namco Entertainment Inc.

 NOT AN OFFICIAL THE IDOLM@STER PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH BANDAI NAMCO Entertainment Inc.